dango-am/Weather-Data-Processing-Pipeline/README.md

 Third step was standardzing the date so in this step dates were converted to `YYYY-MM-DD` and the different data separators like , and / were changed to
 Fourth step was creating a new column `temperature_fahrenheit` by using the formula given
 The final step was saving the chaged data and visualizing it by using bar chart

+## Challenges
+The main challenge I face was in the date conversion step as the dates were put in different format I had to create a for loop that consists of all the date format and then convert it to date time.
+The other challenge was in git hub when I run the pipeline locally.